 Refine the list of recipients or items

-When you connect to a certain data file, you might not want to merge information from all the records in that data file into your e-mail message main document.
-If your data file includes records with no e-mail addresses, omit them from the e-mail merge.
-Otherwise, Word won't be able to complete the merge process.
+When you connect to a certain data file, you might not want to merge information from all the records (or rows) in that data file into your main document.

 To narrow the list of recipients or use a subset of the items in your data file, do the following: